lennartpollvogt/moff-cli/moff-cli/check/feature_check.md

 - frontmatter (metadata) conforms to the configured schema,
 - required headers are present with correct levels and in the correct order.

 It prints results into the terminal and can save them into `moff_results.txt` in the documentation root (via the `save` feature).
+When run with `--verbose` flag, it also displays expected structure templates for files with validation errors, helping users understand exactly what format is required.

 ## Inputs